nkatha23/knowyourcoinhistory/docs/HEURISTICS.md

 **Severity:** `flag`
 **Config key:** `address_reuse`

-Fires when an address appears in both the inputs and the outputs of the same transaction, or when an input address matches a previously labeled address in the label store.
-Address reuse directly links sender and receiver identities.
+Fires when one or more addresses appear in both the inputs and the outputs of the same transaction.
+Address reuse directly links sender and receiver identities and makes chain analysis significantly easier.

 ### 3. Round Payment